calvintettey/weatherApp/README.md

 ## Acknowledgements

-* Thanks to anyone on the internet whose code helped make this project possible! ☺
+* Thanks to anyone who helped make this project possible! ☺